mkardouh/mPBPK_antibodies_pregnancy/README.md

 ## Parameters:
 ### Physiological Parameters:
 GAinitial         : GA is gestational age (weeks).
-GAinitial is time the simnulation to be started at in respect to pregnancy, defaulted at 0 (beginnig of the pregnancy)\n
+GAinitial is time the simnulation to be started at in respect to pregnancy, defaulted at 0 (beginnig of the pregnancy)
 TVVlymph          : Volume of lymph (L)
 TVL               : Total lymph flow (L/day)
 TVKp              : Fraction of interstitial space available for antibody distribution TVRfT             : Vascular reflection coefficient for tight tissues